-The selection of figures or figure combinations for this program need not be made with reference to the Aresti Aerobatic Catalogue; there will be no limitation on the number of figures or difficulty coefficients.
+The selection of figures or figure combinations for this program need not be made with reference to the Aresti Aerobatic Catalogue (Condensed); there will be no limitation on the number of figures or difficulty coefficient.

-5.6.3 Use of Forms
+Use of Forms

 There will be no submission of forms containing the sequence of figures to the Contest Director.